PRBonn/SHINE_mapping/README.md

 ### RGB-D datasets

 SHINE Mapping also supports the mapping on RGB-D datasets.
-You may firstly try the synthetic dataset from [NeuralRGB-D](https://github.com/dazinovic/neural-rgbd-surface-reconstruction).
+You may first try the synthetic dataset from [NeuralRGB-D](https://github.com/dazinovic/neural-rgbd-surface-reconstruction).
 You can download the full dataset from [here](http://kaldir.vc.in.tum.de/neural_rgbd/neural_rgbd_data.zip) or use the following script to download (7.25 GB).
 ```
 sh ./scripts/download_neural_rgbd_data.sh
 ```